theonethread/falkor-commander/readme.md

 }
 ```

-If for some reason the `#` character is reserved in your workflow, it can be substituted with any special character starting the value with the `":<special-char> "` sequence:
+If for some reason the `#` character is reserved in your workflow, it can be substituted with an other special character starting the value with the `":<special-char> "` sequence:

 ```
 --example-task ":$ $$debug $V $a10 $$key key-value positional-value $$ extra-value"